Skip to main content

 Subspecialty Training

 Subspecialty learning opportunities in the area of radiology and imaging sciences are also available to medical students.
-For example, the musculoskeletal Division of the Department of Radiology offers rotation electives for third- and fourth-year med students.
+For example, the nuclear medicine division offers rotation electives for third- and fourth-year med students.
 With these opportunities, the Department of Radiology and Imaging Sciences hopes to provide top-notch radiology education for a very large group of future physicians.

 Required Radiology Courses for MD Students